Azure-Samples/RAI-workshops/Demos/human-generated-content-text-moderation/README.md

 This sample is created within a [Django](https://www.djangoproject.com/) project.
 If you're unfamiliar with Django, it's recommended to review the Django [documentation](https://docs.djangoproject.com/5.1/).

 The `moderate_content.py` file contains the logic for the moderation system.
-You can customize both the conditional logic and output text for the text moderation feature wihtin lines 39 - 49.
+You can customize both the conditional logic and output text for the text moderation feature within lines 39 - 49.